rjdeliveryomaha/courierinvoice/README.md

 A call is made to fetch incomplete routine and round trip contract tickets.
 If this result is empty a third call is made to check if any contract tickets were created for the driver on the current day.

-Returns HTML content to populate the route page.
+Returns HTML content to populate the ` div.page ` with a ` data-function ` attribute of "routeTickets".

 ```php
 $route->onCallTickets();